David Childs (academic): The Fall of the German Democratic Republic

-Childs was one of the few who predicted the collapse of the Berlin Wall and of the East German Republic in 1989, concluding after several visits that it was not sustainable.
+David was one of the very few who predicted the collapse of the Berlin Wall and of the East German Republic in 1989, concluding after several visits that it was not sustainable.
 He made such a prediction at a conference at the University of Dundee in 1981.
 As Professor Marianne Howarth later found in the East German archives, a secret report on this was duly sent back to East Berlin.

 The Stasi attempted to monitor his activities not only on visits to East Germany but also in Britain.
 His appearance at a conference in Bradford in 1983 was again duly recorded in the Stasi archives.
 He was put on a Stasi Fahndung [investigation] list and denounced in DDR publications as a 'British imperialist East researcher'.
-Childs later discovered the file that the Stasi had on him which covered a seven-year period.
+David later discovered the file that the Stasi had on him which covered a seven-year period.
 The file revealed that he had, in fact, been spied upon by two British spies, who were two British academics.
 It also revealed that he was regarded by the East German secret police as one of their most serious opponents in Britain.
+Despite numerous offers, David never disclosed the identities of those who spied against him.

-Childs delivered the same 'Dundee' analysis at the German Historical Institute in London, 24 November 1987, and elsewhere.
-He predicted early German reunification and outlined a plan in an interview with Peter Johnson on the West German radio Deutschlandfunk in April 1988, but faced ridicule in reaction.
+David delivered the same 'Dundee' analysis at the German Historical Institute in London, 24 November 1987, and elsewhere.
+He predicted early German reunification and outlined a plan in an interview with Peter Johnson on the West German radio Deutschlandfunk in April 1988, but faced ridicule in reaction in some quarters.
 When he later spoke at the 'Pacific Workshop On German Affairs: The Two Germanies at Forty' about the likely collapse of the DDR, he again met with strong opposition and ridicule.
 However, the organiser, Professor Christian Soe, invited him back, after German reunification, in 1991, writing, 'We are happy that David Childs, who in April 1989 took a minority position in clearly diagnosing the moribund condition of the East German system, returns to give us a post mortem ...'
-In an article written the day before the opening of the Berlin Wall, and published in the Yorkshire Evening Post, 9 November 1989, Childs again predicted full German reunification and welcomed it.
+In an article written the day before the opening of the Berlin Wall, and published in the Yorkshire Evening Post, 9 November 1989, David again predicted full German reunification and welcomed it.
 The following day The Guardian wrote, 'It would mean that a dangerous situation in the heart of Europe has been liquidated ...'